Stock Tidbits

 Our January Pantry Challenge taught us the value of using up every scrap and making stock is a great way to do so.
 At Holly Hill Inn, a giant stock pot simmers all night long and its savory aromas greet us first thing in the morning.

-• Start on stove with cold water - allows impurities/protein bits to slowly come out and be skimmed off
+• Always start with cold water - this allows impurities/protein bits to slowly emerge and be skimmed off

 • Search your crisper drawer for hidden treasures – bits of yellow or white onions, leeks, carrot tips or ends, celery stalks and leaves, fennel, parsley stems, thyme branches, garlic, tomato peels and scraps